Share

 The program is a discreet way for those with less visible conditions to indicate that they may need additional support or a little more time by simply wearing a Sunflower pin, wristband, or lanyard.

-To find out more about the Hidden Disabilities Sunflower program, visit the official Hidden Disabilities website.
+To find out more about the Hidden Disabilities Sunflower program and order wearer merchandise, visit the official Hidden Disabilities website.

-'Quiet Time' shopping hours are in effect in some of our stores, which aims to provide a low-sensory shopping experience.
+Some retail stores now offer a 'Quiet Time' shopping hour, which aims to provide a low-sensory shopping experience.
 These dedicated shopping periods have been introduced by retailers for shoppers who are or who have a family member on the autism spectrum and over time, have become more popular by those who prefer a quieter and calmer atmosphere when they are browsing and shopping.

 When is it*?